25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 We’ve found that foil packet meals are incredibly simple to put together.
 You can prep them at home before your trip, which means less work at the campsite when you’re tired from hiking or swimming.

 Just chop your ingredients, add seasonings, and wrap everything in foil.
+It doesn’t get much easier than that.

 These packets are also wonderfully versatile.
 We love that you can customize each packet for different tastes or dietary needs in your group.

 Have a picky eater?
 Make their packet without onions.
-Someone vegetarian?
-Create a veggie-only option!

-Cooking times are predictable too.
+Cooking times are pretty predictable.
 Most foil packets take 15-20 minutes on a grill or campfire, depending on your ingredients.
-This consistency makes meal planning much easier when you’re juggling other camping activities.

 Minimal Cleanup

-Let’s be honest – nobody wants to spend time washing dishes when camping!
+Nobody wants to spend time washing dishes when camping!
 One of our favorite benefits of foil packet cooking is the almost non-existent cleanup afterward.

 With foil packet meals, you can cook and eat from the same container.
 When you’re done, just crumple up the foil and toss it in your trash bag.